 STEP 4 Enhanced Conversion Tracking

 This option is still in beta, and so you may or may not have access to this in your account.
 At the bottom of your Purchase conversion action, you should see a section called “Enhanced Conversions”

 Expand this section and enter the following settings:

 Enter your site URL (ideally your order receipt / thank you page)

 Choose the Global Site Tag

-The ability to get granular is good.
-But changing default Google Analytics behaviour is often unwelcome (in particular when the change is unexpected).
+The ability to get this granular is good, but the above implementation changed Google Analytic’s default behaviour, which is usually unwelcome (in particular when the change is unexpected).

 Go to Merchant Center > Products > Feeds

 Click the big blue PLUS + button, type link in the field, and select link from the drop down.

 For Data Source, select Set to, type link and select link from the Primary Feed: Content API list.